ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_preparing_the_landing_page.md

 Now let's replace the current Home with your new Front Page.

-To swap this two Content items, go to Home in back office (if you are in the StudioUI, switch by clicking Content at the top).
+To swap these two Content items, go to Home in back office (if you are in the StudioUI, switch by clicking Content at the top).
 Open the Locations tab, click Select Content Item under Content Location Swap and select the newly created Front Page.
 The two pages should now be swapped, with the new Landing Page becoming the first item in the Content tree.
 It will now be the first page that visitors will see.
 In the next step you will fill it up with the content.

 You can now delete the previous Home page, as you don't need it anymore.
 Navigate to it in the Content mode and click Send to Trash in the menu on the right.